Programme for Environment and Climate Co-operation

 How to apply for financing from the Programme?

 Available funding from the Programme is based on calls for proposals.
-The first calls for proposals was announced during spring 2017 and the chosen projects will be contracted during autumn 2017.
+The first calls for proposals was announced during spring 2017.

 Eventual future calls for proposals will be announced at this page.